exchangegroup/braintree-framework-builder/README.md

 In addition to the executable code the framework contains two bundles with localization strings.
 That's where frameworks are handy - they can contain assets.

 If you have problem building the framework, check `PROJECT_NAME=BraintreeFrameworkBuilder` line in `build_framework.sh`.
-It needs to be the same as the name of your project.
+This variable value needs to be the same as the name of your project.

 ### Add `Braintree.framework` to your app